awartanian/awartanian/README.md

 - 🧐 &nbsp; Motivated, self-driven and loving my new found passion in coding.
 - 🎓 &nbsp; Completed a full-stack web development course at DCI Digital Career Institute gGmbH.
-- 🌱 &nbsp; Working as a Junior Frontend Developer at 9elements.
+- 🌱 &nbsp; Working as a UI designer at ePages.

 <h3> 🛠 &nbsp;Tech Stack</h3>